POSTCARDS, LETTERS, LARGE ENVELOPES/FLATS & PACKAGES

 - CAPITALIZE EVERYTHING IN THE ADDRESS

-- Use 2-letter state abbreviations (Exhibit 5)
+- Use 2-letter state abbreviations (see Addressing Standards in

 - Eliminate all punctuation (except the hyphen

 - Use appropriate abbreviations (see Addressing Standards in